The King’s Farewell: The end of Felix Hernandez’s long, complicated journey with the Mariners

 Said one Mariners player on the condition of anonymity: “We all knew he needed to change.
 But he didn’t get it.”

-Hernandez vowed it would be better, but it became apparent that promises weren’t kept.
+Hernandez vowed it would be better, but it became apparent such promises weren’t kept.

 An offseason spent training with New York-based trainer Iron Glenn Freeman yielded more bulk and a series of shoulder issues that limited him to 16 starts and a 4.36 ERA in 2017.